kameryn1811/Bandcamp-Player/README.md

 * **Compact Interface** - Minimal window design that stays out of your way.
 * **Multiple View Modes** - Regular, Mini, Micro, and Nano modes available for different use cases.
 * **Playlist Management** - Create and manage playlists of your favorite Bandcamp albums.
-* **Detachable Playlist** - Detach the playlist window for flexible window management.
+* **Adjustable Playlist** - Minimize, expand, resize or detach the playlist for flexible window management.
 * **Always on Top** - Keep the player visible while working in other applications.
 * **Keyboard Shortcuts** - Full keyboard control for play, pause, next, previous, volume, and more.
 * **Autoplay** - Automatically starting playing on startup and when switching albums.